 The double standards are pretty gross.
 I understand that no approach to the pandemic is going to be always clean, clear, and consistent.
 There are competing issues and needs, but in trying to protect human life we are in danger of dehumanising real people.
 This is not a zero-sum game.
 There are genuine and vital competing issues that require attention and balancing.
-When grieving families cannot be together, when a couple cannot marry, when mental health issues are considered a lesser problem, we as a society are skirting along a dangerous path.
-I fear that as politicians make decisions, hubris take control and that the science and advise from the breadth of the community takes a back seat.
+When grieving families cannot be together, when a couple cannot marry, and when mental health issues are considered a lesser problem, we as a society are skirting a dangerous path.
+I fear that as politicians make decisions, hubris take control and that the science and advice from the breadth of the community takes a back seat.

 Take another example from this week.
 I don’t agree with the Roman Catholic practice of the ‘last rites’ but I know how important it is for Roman Catholics.
 In Victoria, priests are not permitted to give the last rites to dying parishioners.
 This is a startling infringement on religious freedom.
 Governments should not exist to strangle the freedoms of their citizens but to protect and preserve them.*

 It is okay to be angry at the decisions made in Queensland and of their woeful follow up defence about profiting from Hollywood.
 However, do not sin in your anger.
 Instead, “mourn with those who mourn” (Rom 12:15).
 Indeed Romans ch.12 gives the Christian much practical wisdom for dealing with difficult times.
-I find that when I’m being swept up with the emotion of peoples stories and the news that frustrates and disappoints, I need to turn my eyes back to the Bible.
+I find that when I’m being swept up in the emotion of people’s stories and the news that frustrates and disappoints, I need to turn my eyes back to the Bible.
 Scripture has this powerful effect of recalibrating the heart and adjusting the lens through which I measure hope and the ways I ought to see people.
 I encourage you to do the same.

 “Love must be sincere.
 Hate what is evil; cling to what is good.
 10 Be devoted to one another in love.
 Honor one another above yourselves.
 11 Never be lacking in zeal, but keep your spiritual fervor, serving the Lord.
 12 Be joyful in hope, patient in affliction, faithful in prayer.
 13 Share with the Lord’s people who are in need.
 Practice hospitality.